llnl/RAJAPerf/docs/sphinx/user_guide/run.rst

 .. note:: Caveats:

           #.
-When collecting PAPI data in this way you'll be limited to running              only one kernel variant, since Caliper maintains only one PAPI
+When collecting PAPI data in this way, you'll be limited to running
-             context.
+             only one kernel variant, since Caliper maintains only one PAPI context.
           #.
 Small kernels should be run at large problem sizes to minimize
              anomalous readings.